2022 NBA Win Totals: Projected Wins for All 30 Teams

 Minnesota Timberwolves (34.5)

 The biggest news for this team this offseason has been off the court.
 The Timberwolves fired president Gersson Rosas, and Alex Rodriguez became a part owner.
+Their season win total puts them out of the playoff picture, but it’s not outside the realm of possibility they could compete for a play-in spot.

 Washington Wizards (34.5)